craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Warpicks are *two-handed* and *heavy*.
 Once per rest, you may use this weapon's special ability;

 #### Flail
+Flails are a curious tactical choice of weapon, consisting of a leveraging shaft and a heavy head attached by some short flexible material, allowing the head to swing loose.

+Flails deal 1d8 bludgeoning damage.
+Flails are *two-handed*, *long* and *unwieldy*.
+Once per rest, you may use this weapon's special ability;

 #### Morning Star